 In the 1980s the first interdental brush was invented as an alternative to dental flossing.
 Today we are seeing the use of Gore-Tex a new type of synthetic fiber in some varieties, and the addition of spongy floss and soft floss for sensitive gums.
 Floss picks have also become quite popular.
 These picks simplify the process of flossing posterior teeth and around braces.

 Through the years the simple dental floss has evolved to a myriad of different products and variations of the one simple string of cotton.

-Flossing is one of the most important part of dental hygiene.
+Flossing is one of the most important parts of dental hygiene.
 However, there are a lot of people who do not like to floss even though it can help prevent gum disease and cavities.
-Flossing your teeth is important because it removes plaque and helps prevent its build up that can lead to tartar.
+Flossing your teeth is important because it removes plaque and helps prevent its build-up that can lead to tartar.

 Flossing is a simple task but it can certainly make your teeth look brighter because it removes excess food particles in your teeth that you might not see in the mirror or in areas that your toothbrush is unable to reach.
 Aside from that, it also polishes tooth surfaces and it controls bad breath as well.
 This means that when you floss your teeth regularly, your chance of keeping them for a lifetime will increase and your chance of having gum diseases will decrease.

 Each and every type of dental floss has its pros and cons.
 Listed below are a few things to keep in mind about the different types of dental floss and as well as some cleaning devices used in conjunction with the dental floss:

 An unwaxed floss is usually made up of 35 pieces of thin nylon strands which are twisted together.
 It can fit into very tight spaces between your teeth.
 This is the best type of dental floss if your teeth are close together.
 However, this type is prone to breakage.